 The release of Back to Black and the emergence of Lily Allen has been credited by The

-women" in 2009 which has seen five female artists nominated for the Mercury Prize.
+Sunday Times as directly creating the market for the media proclaimed "the year of the women" in 2009 which has seen five female artists nominated for the Mercury Prize.
 After the album was released record companies sought out female artists with a similar sound and fearless and experimental female musicians in general.
 Adele and Duffy were the second wave of artists with a similar sound to Winehouse.
 A third wave of female musicians that has emerged since the album was released are led by VV Brown, Florence and the Machine, La Roux and Little Boots.
 In February 2010, rapper Jay-Z credited Winehouse with revitalizing British music, saying, "There's a strong push coming out of London right now, which is great.
 It's been coming ever since I guess Amy (Winehouse).
 I mean always, but I think Amy, this resurgence was ushered in by Amy."

 Winehouse has been credited as being an influence in the rise in popularity of female musicians and soul music and revitalising British music.
 Winehouse's distinctive style has been the muse for fashion designers such as Karl Lagerfeld.
 The singer's problems with drug and alcohol abuse, as well as self-destructive behaviour, have become regular tabloid news since 2007.
 She and her former husband, Blake Fielder-Civil, were plagued by legal troubles that left him serving prison time.
 In 2008, Winehouse faced a series of health complications that threatened both her career and her life.